A logic for temporal conditionals and a solution to the Sea Battle Puzzle: The logic for temporal conditionals

-The meaning of $[\phi]$ lies in how $\phi$ updates models.
-Updating $\mathfrak{M}$ with $\phi$ at $w$ is to shrink $\mathfrak{M}$ by removing the states in $X^{\phi}_w$. $X^{\phi}_w$ can be understood as follows.
+Updating $\M$ with $\phi$ at $w$ means to shrink $\M$ by removing the states in $X^{\phi}_w$.
+The set $X^{\phi}_w$ can be understood as follows.
 Assume that the agent is at $w$ and decides to make $\phi$ true.
 After the decision is made, some future states are not possible anymore.
-A state becomes impossible if the agent travels to it, there would be no way to make $\phi$ true at $w$, no matter where he goes afterwards. $X^{\phi}_w$ is the collection of these states. \textbf{Figure \ref{figure: an example of updating a model with a formula}} illustrates how a formula updates a model.
+A state becomes impossible if, when the agent travels in time to it, it would no longer be possible to make $\phi$ true at $w$, no matter what happens afterwards. $X^{\phi}_w$ is the collection of these states.
+Figure \ref{figure: an example of updating a model with a formula} illustrates how a formula updates a model.